• Skip to primary navigation

 • Vanilla extract - For the best flavor, use high-quality vanilla extract or homemade vanilla extract.

-Note: This recipe has been designed to reproduce commercial vegan ice creams, not to be the healthiest.
+Note: My recipe has been designed to reproduce commercial vegan ice creams, not to be the healthiest.
 If you have a problem with any of the ingredients used here, I recommend checking another recipe that makes use of cashews and coconut cream.

-🍦 How to Make Vegan Vanilla Ice Cream
+🍦 How to Make It

 It consists of 3 steps: prepare the ice cream base, chill overnight, and churn.